 JULIA VAN SCHALKWYK

 Julia van Schalkwyk (nee Vroegop) was born in 1962 in Alkmaar, the Netherlands.
 Her German mother and Dutch father met during WWII, before the Wall was erected in Berlin, when her mother tried to cross the border from East to West Germany.
 Her third attempt proved to be successful and the couple settled in the Netherlands.
 The family stayed in St Pancras for four years where Julia, the youngest of four children, was born.
-They relocated from here to the RSA in 1963 as part of an immigrants’ project launched by the South African government in bringing artisans with specialized skills to South Africa.
-Her father was a ‘staalvlegter’ and his skills were much sought after when power stations and big bridges were being built in SA.
+They relocated from here to South Africa in 1963 as part of an immigrants’ project launched by the South African government in bringing artisans with specialized skills to South Africa.
+Her father was a ‘staalvlegter’ and his skills were much sought after when power stations and big bridges were being built in South Africa.